 Q: Will we see any bears?

-A: On the carp flats?
+A: On the Clinch?
 No. In the mountains?
 Maybe.
 Bears are rarely seen on guided trips but are always a possibility, particularly on backcountry trips.

 Q: Do you take kids?

 A: Yes, but not under the age of 10.

 Q: How many people do you take at once?